Born American

 Born American (Finnish: Jäätävä polte; also known as Arctic Heat) is a 1986 Finnish film directed by Renny Harlin.
 It was originally supposed to star Chuck Norris but he backed out when filming was delayed by funding problems and his son, Mike Norris, landed the lead instead.
-A Finnish production, this was at that time the most expensive film ever to have been made in Finland.
-The Finnish Board of Film Classification initially banned the movie due to its excessive violence and anti-Soviet elements.
-Because of that, the movie had to be shortened 3.5 minutes before it was finally accepted for distribution October 29, 1986 with the Supreme Court decision.
+This was at the time the most expensive film ever to have been made in Finland.
+The Finnish Board of Film Classification initially banned the movie due to excessive violence and anti-Soviet elements.
+Because of that, the movie had to be shortened 3.5 minutes before it was accepted for distribution.
 The premiere was December 19, 1986.
 The success of the film in the United States allowed Harlin to get his foot in the door in Hollywood, giving him his first American directorial work in the 1987 horror film Prison.